A lot has happened with Solana since this article was written. We’ve published another article on the latest Solana updates here.

 SOL Token ($SOL): What is it and what are its uses?

-Solana’s native token is $SOL.
+Solana’s native token or coin is known as $SOL.
 Currently, there is a circulating supply of 26 million SOL and it has a maximum supply of 489 million SOL.

 Solana is a Proof-of-Stake (PoS) network with delegations.
 Validators process transactions on and run the network.
 Since validators are also chosen based on the amount of stake they hold in the network, the biggest staked validators are likely to be chosen to input transactions on the blockchain.
 And when they do this, they earn rewards.
 Therefore validators would want to entice delegators (i.e.non-validator SOL token holders) to allocate tokens to them to stake on their behalf.
 Validators do this by offering lower commissions, which delegators must pay to validators in the form of a fee representing a percentage of the rewards earned.

 Staking SOL tokens can also be a way for users to earn a profit if they are just holding their tokens.